alicedurge/LGM-VIP-WEB-DEVELOPMENT-TASK-1/README.md

 # LGM-VIP-WEB-DEVELOPMENT-TASK-1

-#INTERMEDIATE LEVEL TASK
+BEGINNER LEVEL TASK

-CREATE A REGISTRATION FORM WHOSE DATA DISPLAY IN SAME PAGE  USING HTML, CSS & JS OR REACT JS
+CREATE A TO DO LIST WEBAPP

 This task is to determine your understanding  of HTML, CSS and Javascript OR ReactJS  skills along.